sedakdag/EscapefromtheMaze/README.md

 ---
 ###  [◉¯] .𖥔 ݁ ˖ Maze Snapshot

-- With the help of the user (by getting inputs such as the width and height of the maze) we can upload a snapshot of the maze!
+- With the help of the user _(by getting inputs such as the width and height of the maze, number of agents and how many turns there will be)_ we can upload a snapshot of the maze!
 ```
 E T E W G
 P E W T E